brunodavi/Cligex/README.md

 # Cligex

-command to test regex by terminal
+command to test regex from terminal

 ```
 Usage: